ManasKoti/DSA-Visualiser/README.md

     ├── insertion.js
     ├── selection.js
     ├── merge.js
+    ├── quick.js
-    └── quick.js
+    └── linear.js
 ```

-`script.js` was split into focused ES modules after Phase 2 for maintainability and testability.
+`script.js` was split into focused ES modules for maintainability and testability.
 Each module has a single responsibility: `engine.js` owns playback state and tick loop, `renderer.js` owns canvas drawing and frame visualization, `legend.js` owns the colour key, and `input.js` owns input parsing and validation.
 The renderer is a factory (`createRenderer(canvas)`) so its canvas dependency is explicit; the engine is similarly a factory (`createEngine({ onFrame, initialFps })`).
 Algorithm files use named exports and are wired together via `algorithms/index.js` with a registry pattern — no globals, no separate `<script>` tags.
 This design makes it easy to add new algorithms without touching the core engine or renderer.

 ## Future scope

 Things planned but not yet built:

-- **Search algorithms** — linear search, binary search, and array techniques (two pointers, sliding window).
+- **Search algorithms** — binary search, and array techniques
 - **Linear data structures** — stacks, queues, linked lists.
 - **Trees and graphs** — traversals, BSTs, BFS/DFS, shortest path.
 - **Framework rewrite** — port to React/Svelte/TypeScript once the vanilla version has earned its complexity.